 On the soccer front:

 You might know that the World Cup, held every four years and kicking off in South Africa on June 11 (it ends July 11), is the most widely viewed sporting event in the world.
 Bigger than the Olympic Games.
-And after South Africa, the most tickets have been bought by folks in the United States who are jetting — literally to the other side of the world — to cheer on Team USA, who play England on June 12 in the first round.
+And after South Africa, the most tickets have been bought by folks in the United States who are jetting — literally to the other side of the world — to cheer on

 I am in South Africa for the World Cup — Africa’s first.
 It is an exciting time.
 You know how, when guests are coming to stay, you plan a good time for them and do spring-cleaning?
 You plan the menu.
 You set the mood.
 You line up the entertainment.
 The entire country is in this mode, multiplied many thousand times and to the tune of more than $3.7 billion invested in improvements, including a new airport for Durban (the King Shaka International); a high-speed train between the Johannesburg airport and downtown; five new stadiums built and five more totally refurbished; and loads more.
 If you’re not coming for the tournament, come for your own after-party soon.